 As you would probably expect, taking a flight from Bangkok to Siem Reap is by far the quickest way to get to Angkor, but it’s also the most expensive.
 For some time there was only one airline covering this route, Bangkok Airways, and because they were the only option they charged a very high fare, especially considering the flight is only one hour in duration.
 Luckily for us, there are now a few other options so an airfare with Bangkok Airways has gone down in price as a result, though bear in mind that this is still the most expensive airline to use.

-Bangkok Airways flies from the more modern Bangkok Suvarnabhumi Airport, as do two other carriers: Thai Airways (operated by Thai Smile), and Cambodia Angkor Air.
-Another option is Thai AirAsia and they fly from Bangkok Don Mueang Airport.
+Bangkok Airways flies from the more modern Bangkok Suvarnabhumi Airport.
+Another option is Thai AirAsia and they fly from the low cost hub of Bangkok Don Mueang Airport.
 When you’re researching flights you should first bear in mind which airport they are flying from and also take a look at things like baggage allowances as these can vary.
 If you have to pay for extra baggage this can quickly up the price of your airfare, so be sure to consider this.
 In general, Thai AirAsia should be offering the most affordable flights from Bangkok to Siem Reap but as always, the earlier you book the better the deal you can get.

 Although flying is the most expensive option it is by far the quickest, and some say the easiest, way to get to Siem Reap.
 Once you’ve made your way to the airport the flight takes only an hour and you can pay for a Cambodia tourist visa once you arrive, going through immigration.
 Outside the airport there are several options for the journey into town.
 If you’ve already arranged your accommodation there will likely be the option to have your hotel come to pick you up, often for free.
 Taxis can be pre-paid so you know you won’t be ripped off by a greedy driver, by using the pre-paid booths outside the terminal.